 Using the AM/FM radio test, it was found that both Mylar bags and microwave ovens were not good Faraday cages.
 Both of these failed inside my home.
 They simply did not work well at all.
 When I tuned an AM radio to a strong station and put it in the microwave, I could still here the station.
 The shielding on a microwave oven is tuned to block out signals in the 2.4 GHz range, which is the same as most WiFi routers (most cell phones are close to this range, too).
 Thus, when you put your cell phone in them, it’s not surprising that they lose signal.
 They can also block out most FM radio stations.
 However, because of the nature of longer radio waves, AM signals pass right through the shielding found in the modern microwave oven.

 Because Mylar bags are a lot easier to transport than a microwave oven, they were tested at the radio antennas sites.
 Even tightly wrapping the radio in two Mylar bags, the signals still got through.
 In fact, the Mylar bags didn’t seem to reduce the RF radiation at all.

-It turns out that a very effective shielding can be made from aluminum foil.
+It turns out that a very effective EMP protection measure, or shielding, can be made from aluminum foil.
 Common heavy duty aluminum foil successfully blocked all nine million watts of RF energy from reaching the radios.
 The radio needed to be wrapped in three layers, but it worked!
 For AM signals though, I needed five layers to successfully block out the RF energy.